Raziel7893/WindowsGSM.Hytale/README.md

    - Now you see green info Credential Storage changed to Encrypted
 - !!!
 The downloader credentials can expire sometime in the future. if your update is stuck for way longer than usual:
   - click Browse => Serverfiles, go to the installer folder and double click the hytale-downloader-windows-amd64.exe and redo the authentification prompted
-- Change Javaparameters by clicking Edit config => Server start Param.
+- Add Javaparameters by clicking Edit config => Server GSLT.
+  - like -Xmx6G -Xms6G
+- Use Server Start Param to add Parameters for Hytale
+  - like -backup %PathWhereYourBackupShouldBeStored%
 - The Assets are set by Server Map (MUSST be the Path from Serverfiles onwards if you create folders)

 ### Skip Oauth